 How to export your file in Adobe Photoshop (recommended)

 Here’s a quick guide to edit and export your artwork in a printable PDF format using Adobe Photoshop.

 Design tips we’ll cover are:

 • Adding and placing an image

 • Exporting the PDF document

 Setting up your canvas (document)

-- Your file width and height should be at least the size you want your print in (etc. 21 x 29,7 cm. for A4).
+- If possible your document width and height should (at minimum) be the size you want your print (etc. 42 x 59,4 cm. for A2).

 - Choose your orientation (landscape or portrait).